Paul Winter's widow 'numb' after Cristobal Palacio verdict

 "I think he's psychotic and deranged and exactly where he needs to be," Mrs Winter said.

 Mr Winter, a graphic designer, was shot six times by Palacio, twice in the back.

-At the time of the shooting, a settlement agreement was being finalised between Palacio and Mrs Winter.'Adored him'
+At the time of the shooting, a settlement agreement was being finalised between Palacio and Mrs Winter.

 She said she gave her husband CPR in an effort to save his life after the shooting outside Palacio's home.